 Tips On Getting Clarity

-Make a habit of meditation to enhance your intuitive understanding.
+This is one of the many on a daily habit list you should try and incorporate.
+Another is meditation.
+It will help your concentration and intuitive thinking.
 Try lunchtime walking meditation or waking early to fit it in your day.

 There are numerous and unique ways to meditate, so don’t let one experience hold you back in doing this.
-To learn how to meditate, check out the step-by-step course at Live and Dare.
+To learn how to meditate, there are step-by-step courses online that help.
 Meditating daily is important.
 Some people find it challenging to build a daily habit.
-Giovanni from Live and Dare shares some great tips on creating a habit of meditating and forming an active meditation practice.
+Giovanni, a meditation teacher, at Live and Dare shares some great tips on creating a habit of meditating and forming an active meditation practice — I have listed these in an article which you will find here.

 Another good habit to form that helps is maintaining a gratitude journal.
 Each day, write 2-3 aspects about your job/situation that you are grateful for.
 Research shows the well-being benefits of gratitude (ref).